spacemiqote/CursorRestrict/README.md

 If you have any feedback or issues, please feel free to open an issue on this repository.

 ## 📜 License
-Captcha-Solver-Extension is licensed under the MIT License.
+Cursor Restrict is licensed under the MIT License.

 Made with 💜 by [spacemiqote](https://github.com/spacemiqote).